Finalists revealed for the Loyalty Magazine Awards 2020 - Loyalty Magazine

 - GEMS Rewards: Loyalty Redefined through Enhanced Customer Experience – GEMS Education

-- Flipping loyalty on its head – SKY Germany / Loyalty Prime
+- Flipping loyalty on its head – Sky Germany / Loyalty Prime

 - Share Rewards Programme – Majid Al Futtaim organization